Do You Pay Solicitors Fees When Remortgaging?

 Author: Pete Mugleston

-If you are looking at remortgaging your property, you may be wondering about what charges you may have to pay as a result.
+If you are looking at remortgaging your property, you may be wondering what charges you may have to pay.
 In addition to potential early repayment charges (ERCs), there may be product fees or valuation fees you need to budget for.
-But, as with getting a mortgage initially, do you need to instruct a solicitor and therefore incur their often-expensive fees?
+But, as with getting a mortgage initially, do you need to instruct a solicitor and incur their often-expensive fees?
 Here, we find out.

 Remortgages and solicitors

-In short, you sometimes need a solicitor for remortgaging and you sometimes don’t.
-The reason there is no clear cut answer is because it is dependent on what type of remortgage you’re involved with.
+In short, you sometimes need a solicitor for remortgaging, and you sometimes don’t.
+There is no clear-cut answer because it depends on what type of remortgage you’re involved with.

-So if you are only looking to borrow more from your provider, you will not need a solicitor and therefore won’t need to pay them for their time.
-Additionally, if you are simply changing to a different mortgage product to make the most of lower rates, you won’t need a solicitor either.
-Both of these instances only require you to work together with your mortgage provider to agree a new rate or borrowing amount.
+So, if you are only looking to borrow more from your provider, you will not need a solicitor and won’t need to pay them for their time.
+Additionally, you won’t need a solicitor if you are simply changing to a different mortgage product to make the most of lower rates.
+These instances only require you to work with your mortgage provider to agree on a new rate or borrowing amount.

-If you are remortgaging for other purposes, then you may well need a solicitor to help protect your legal interests.
+If you are remortgaging for other purposes, you may need a solicitor to help protect your legal interests.
 For example, you could be releasing equity to purchase another property.
-Or there could be a change in your situation like a divorce, which means your mortgage needs to be amended.
+Or there could be a change in your situation, like a divorce, which means your mortgage needs to be amended.

 What if your provider covers your legal fees?

-You may find that your mortgage provider offers to cover the costs of your solicitor during the remortgage process.
+You may find that your mortgage provider offers to cover your solicitor’s costs during the remortgage process.
 This practice is not uncommon, but it can lead to a couple of pitfalls.
-Firstly, you may need to ensure that your appointed solicitor fees are actually free and not simply added to your mortgage product fee.
+Firstly, you may need to ensure that your appointed solicitor fees are free and not simply added to your mortgage product fee.
 Secondly, you may not want to use the solicitor they provide.
-In these instances, you may be able to appoint your own, but you’ll need to foot the bill.
+You may be able to appoint one yourself in these instances, but you’ll need to foot the bill.

 Conveyancer fees for remortgages

 While conveyancing on remortgages may not always be needed, when it is, the subsequent fees can materially add to overall costs.
-However, do remember that conveyancers look after your legal needs so it is often money well spent.
+However, do remember that conveyancers look after your legal needs, so money is often well spent.

 Maximise your chances of approval, whatever your situation - Find your perfect mortgage broker